 Reusable SpO2 Sensors — These clip onto the patient's finger (or ear, for ear-clip models) and are designed for repeated use across patients after cleaning.
 Types include:

-• Comfort foam (non-adhesive) — ideal for burn patients and sensitive skin
+- Comfort foam (non-adhesive) — suited to burn patients and sensitive skin

-• Transparent breathable film (aluminum foil shielded) — optimized for surgical environments
+- Transparent breathable film (aluminum-foil shielded) — designed for surgical environments with light/EMI interference

 SpO2 Adapter/Extension Cables — Connect short-cable sensors to the monitor.
 This is where brand compatibility is defined — a Masimo adapter cable allows Masimo-type sensors to connect to Masimo-compatible monitor ports.
-MedLinket's multi-compatible adapter strategy allows a single sensor to work across Mindray, Philips, GE, Masimo, and Nellcor-compatible monitors simply by swapping adapter cables — reducing inventory SKUs by up to 60%.
+MedLinket's multi-compatible adapter strategy lets a single sensor work across Mindray, Philips, GE, Masimo, and Nellcor-compatible monitors simply by swapping adapter cables — helping reduce the number of sensor SKUs a facility must stock.

 Common SpO2 Accessory Issues & Troubleshooting